 Richard "Dick" Higham began playing professional baseball when it was called Base Ball and it had first become openly professional.
 He began his first season in 1870 with the Morrisania Unions and ended that year with the New York Mutuals.
 His playing career as a professional lasted until 1880.

 He was with the New York Mutuals in 1871, the inaugural year of the National Association of Professional Base Ball Players, the first professional association.
 Except for 1872 when he played with the Lord Baltimores, and part of the 1875 season when he was captain of the Chicago White Stockings, he remained with the Mutuals.
 In 1874, after a slow start for the Mutuals, he became their manager.
-The team finished with a .725 winning percentage, reaching first place but losing out to the Boston Red Stockings.
+The team finished with a .725 winning percentage under his leadership, reaching first place but losing out to the Boston Red Stockings.
 At that time, only wins were counted toward the pennant race.
 Since a number of the teams bested by the Mutuals folded during the season, those games were eliminated from their total count.

 In 1876, the National League of Professional Base Ball Clubs, the progenitor of today's National League, opened for business.
 That year Dick played for the Hartford Dark Blues, who were second to the Chicago White Stockings.
 He also played for Providence in 1878 and Troy in 1880 in the National League.